Urdu A Level

-Students who have advanced Urdu language skills enter many professions including: Translating and interpreting and business related careers including marketing; accountancy; travel and tourism; civil and diplomatic service; teaching; Public administration and media and journalism.
+Students who have advanced Urdu language skills enter many professions such as: translating and interpreting and business related careers including: marketing, accountancy, travel and tourism, civil and diplomatic service, teaching, public administration, and media and journalism.

 There are few schools in Bolton which offer Urdu beyond GCSE.
-Fewer still are able to match the breadth and depth of both knowledge and resources that we offer at the College.
-A Level Urdu is accepted by universities and employers as proof of linguistic ability and understanding.
+Fewer still are able to match the breadth and depth of both knowledge and resources that we offer.
+As a student, you can expect: